Toonami: 2013–19: T.O.M. 5 era

-On April 27, 2013, Toonami premiered its new look, featuring the return of supporting host Sara (now voiced by Adult Swim staff member Dana Swanson.)
-To kick off 2014, Toonami premiered the anime Space Dandy on January 4, even before Japan.
-The anime ran for two seasons and 26 episodes before ending that September.
-The block introduced a new aesthetic on April 6.
-This new look also featured the return of the Ninja Tune record label to Toonami.
 Intruder II, the first Total Immersion Event since Toonami's 2012 revival, began on November 7 and concluded on December 20, 2015, with Sonny Strait reprising his role as The Intruder with Steve Blum, who also is The Intruder and TOM 5.
-On December 2, Adult Swim announced that a new season of Samurai Jack was being produced.
+On December 2, 2015, Adult Swim announced that a new season of Samurai Jack was being produced.
 It ended up premiering on Toonami in March 2017.
 The conclusion of Intruder III in 2016 led to another new look to Toonami.

 On December 31, 2016, Toonami aired its first subtitled anime broadcast with the music video of Porter Robinson and Madeon's Shelter, produced in collaboration with A-1 Pictures and Crunchyroll.
 However, the subtitled parts in both the start and end of the music video have been removed due to an unknown error.
-As of right now, it is unknown that the full version of the music video could air in the future.
+As of right now, it is unknown that the full version of the music video could air in the future, besides being available on Crunchyroll and Robinson's YouTube channel.

 A fifth T.I.E. titled Countdown was released from November 4 through November 25, 2017.
 It centers T.O.M. being sent into the future where SARA takes over the Vindication after passing through an unknown nebula while his future counterpart travels to the present to destroy the ship to prevent her from becoming evil.
 The event concluded with T.O.M. having scratches and minimal damage on his body.